soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

         let list: (number | string)[] = [1, 2, "Pesho"];
         ```

     1. Tuple - express an array where the type of a fixed number of elements is known, but their values might be different.
+Not often used, not clear, bad practice.

          ```ts
         /* Declare a tuple type */